How to Make Trail Mix (Hiking not necessary)

 I was never a fan of trail mix anyway, and I realized recently it was because I’m not a fan of peanuts or raisins.
 Those two things make up the majority of commercial trail mixes I see in stores.
 (Probably because peanuts and raisins are cheap!)

-It wasn’t until we started having dried fruit and nuts around our house on a regular basis that I grew to like the combination, once peanuts and raisins were out of the mix.
+It wasn’t until we started having dried fruit and nuts around our house on a regular basis that I figured out how to make trial mix and grew to like the combination, once peanuts and raisins were out of the mix.

 Trail mix has become one of my favorite snacks.
 It’s filling, full of healthy fats, lots of nutrients, and has a bit of sweetness.
 Making your own is so easy, too!
 Like any recipe, flavors and textures need to be balanced, so I’m going to share with you some secrets of making a great trail mix.